information

 Can we have a cookout in a park?

-You can, but you’ll need to secure a reservation through Portland Parks & Recreation.
+To cook or barbeque in the park, you will need to secure a reservation through Portland Parks & Recreation.

 Picnic Reservation Information